cran/MazamaLocationUtils/README.md

 Unfortunately, we are rarely supplied with a truly unique and truly spatial `locationID`.
-Instead we often use `sensorID` or an associated non-spatial identifier as a standin for `locationID`.
+Instead we often use `sensorID` or an associated non-spatial identifier as a stand-in for `locationID`.

 Complications we have seen include: